SolaceProducts/terraform-provider-solacebrokerappliance/docs/data-sources/dmr_cluster_link.md

 - `queue_max_delivered_unacked_msgs_per_flow` (Number) The maximum number of messages delivered but not acknowledged per flow for the Queue.
 Changes to this attribute are synchronized to HA mates via config-sync.
 The default value is `1000000`.
 - `queue_max_msg_spool_usage` (Number) The maximum message spool usage by the Queue (quota), in megabytes (MB).
 Changes to this attribute are synchronized to HA mates via config-sync.
 The default value is `800000`.
 - `queue_max_redelivery_count` (Number) The maximum number of times the Queue will attempt redelivery of a message prior to it being discarded or moved to the DMQ.
 A value of 0 means to retry forever.
 Changes to this attribute are synchronized to HA mates via config-sync.
 The default value is `0`.
-- `queue_max_ttl` (Number) The maximum time in seconds a message can stay in the Queue when `queueRespectTtlEnabled` is `true`.
-A message expires when the lesser of the sender assigned time-to-live (TTL) in the message and the `queueMaxTtl` configured for the Queue, is exceeded.
+- `queue_max_ttl` (Number) The maximum time in seconds a message can stay in the Queue when `queue_respect_ttl_enabled` is `true`.
+A message expires when the lesser of the sender assigned time-to-live (TTL) in the message and the `queue_max_ttl` configured for the Queue, is exceeded.
 A value of 0 disables expiry.
 Changes to this attribute are synchronized to HA mates via config-sync.
 The default value is `0`.
 - `queue_reject_msg_to_sender_on_discard_behavior` (String) Determines when to return negative acknowledgements (NACKs) to sending clients on message discards.
 Note that NACKs cause the message to not be delivered to any destination and Transacted Session commits to fail.
 Changes to this attribute are synchronized to HA mates via config-sync.
 The default value is `"always"`.
 The allowed values and their meaning are:

 <pre>